 top of page

 Registration is necessary for these workshops, and can be done the day of the event.
-There is a cost saving if you register early for all day, which includes five workshops and a midday instructor led jam.
+There is a cost saving if you register early for all day, which includes five workshops.

 scott N playing.jpg